Short Bio & Research Interest

 in Mobile and Pervasive Systems Research group at AT&T Labs Research.

-I am broadly interested in solving challenging problems
+I am broadly interested in solving challenging problems related to mobile and cloud systems.

 I earned a Ph.D. degree in the Computer Science Department at